lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    You can also see that 258 molecules where immediately deleted, leaving 24 water molecules (the exact number you get may differ):
+    You can also see that 258 molecules were immediately deleted, leaving 24 water molecules (the exact number you get may differ):

 ..  code-block:: bw